Pulkit-Khandelwal/purple-mri/README.md

 Script `exvivo_invivo_greedy_registration.sh` to register in vivo (t1w) and ex vivo (t2w) MRI is located in the folder `scripts`.
 We use [greedy](https://sites.google.com/view/greedyreg/about?authuser=0) to register the segmentations of in vivo aseg+aparc labels derived from FreeSurfer and 10-label initial deep learning segmentation of postmortem MRI.
 The warps are then used to regsiter the MRIs.

 ### Perform GLM analyses
+We perform vertex-wise analysis in `fsaverage` space to fit a generalized linear model (GLM) between cortical thickness (mm) and with global ratings of amyloid-β, Braak staging, CERAD, and semiquantitative ratings of the medial temporal lobe (MTL) neuronal loss and tau pathology, with age, sex and postmortem interval (PMI) as covariates.
+You can follow the steps detailed [here](https://github.com/Pulkit-Khandelwal/purple-mri/tree/main/glm).

 ## Notes
 + Our method has been developed to work on a single exvivo hemisphere.
 + The deep learning-based segmentation was primarily trained on 7T t2w MRI.
 We have tested the model on t2* flash as well and it works pretty well but, if need be, we recommend re-training the model with some manual labels obtained on t2* flash MRI.

 ## pip package

 ## Introductory video
 <div align="center">